Imperfect dark matter with higher derivatives: Higher-derivative mimetic gravity

 where $J^\mu$ is the current for the shift symmetry.
 We can check that $\nabla_\alpha \left[ T^{\alpha\mu} + \lambda \left(Xf-1\right)g^{\alpha\mu}\right] = - (\nabla_\alpha J^\alpha) \phi^\mu$ as it is implied by the diffeomorphism invariance of the theory.

 The action \eqref{action} contains up to second derivatives of $\phi$ (through $X_\mu$ and $Z$) and the corresponding equations of motion involve up to fourth-order derivatives of $\phi$.
 Such higher-order equations typically signal an Ostrogradsky instability~\cite{Woodard:2015zca}.
 However, the situation changes in the mimetic scenario since the system is degenerate \cite{Chaichian:2014qba,Malaeb:2014vua,Takahashi:2017pje,BenAchour:2017ivq,Zheng:2018cuc,Ganz:2018mqi,Shen:2019nyp,deCesare:2020got}.
 In our construction the higher-derivative dependence appears only through the constraint $X\,f(Y/X^{2},Z/X^{3})=1$ enforced by the equation of the auxiliary field $\lambda$.
 This imposes a strong (algebraic) relation among $X$, $Y=\!\phi^\alpha X_\alpha$, and $Z=\!X^\alpha X_\alpha$, i.e. among second derivatives of $\phi$ and its first derivatives.
-As a result, after using the constraint $X f=1$ in the field equations, all higher-derivative contributions can be reduced to the lower-derivative quantities, so that on shell no Ostrogradsky-like ghost propagates.
-This is most transparent in unitary gauge, $\phi(x,t)=t$.
-Then $X=g^{00}=-N^{-2}$, where $N$ is the lapse function, while $Y$ and $Z$ depend on the time and spatial derivatives of $N$.
-The constraint $Xf(Y/X^{2},Z/X^{3})=1$ becomes an algebraic relation relating $\dot N$ to $N$ and its spatial derivatives, thereby eliminating time derivatives of the lapse from the dynamics.
-A complete Hamiltonian analysis would provide a rigorous confirmation of the constraint structure for \eqref{action}, and we leave this for future work.
+As a result, after using the constraint $X f=1$ in the field equations, all higher-derivative contributions can be reduced to the lower-derivative quantities.
+This might (or might not) be enough to eliminate the would-be Ostrogradsky ghost.
+Therefore, a complete Hamiltonian analysis would provide a rigorous confirmation of the constraint structure for \eqref{action}, and we leave this for future work.

+On the other hand, there is a particularly simple subclass of the theory in which the potentially dangerous higher-time-derivative structure is absent, so that the would-be Ostrogradsky mode is eliminated already at the level of the operator basis.
+This is obtained by restricting the constraint function to depend only on the following combination